vista-art/fragmentcolor/docs/guides/building-apps/README.md

 | Kotlin (Android) | `GLSurfaceView.onDrawFrame` | `Renderer.render` |
 | Swift (iOS) | `MTKView.draw(in:)` | `Renderer.render` |

-Rust-with-App is written; the other five land alongside one another in a follow-up commit.
+The Rust-with-App tutorial is available today.
+Other platform pages are planned.

 ## Where the cross-platform parts live